College Factual by our College Data Analytics Team

 Pillar College Majors

-During the most recent year for which we have data, students from 8 majors graduated from Pillar College.
-Of these students, 280 received undergraduate degrees and 280 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 6 majors graduated from Pillar College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Pillar College along with which ones have the highest average starting salaries.